parkermac/LO/pgrid/README.md

 Throughout the steps we maintain and modify the arrays "h" and "mask_rho" to be complete 2-D arrays with no nan's.  mask_rho follows the ROMS convention of having 1 = water, 0 = land.

+To see what variables ROMS expects to find in a grid file, have a look in `LO_roms_source/ROMS/Utility/get_grid.F`.

 ---
 #### Suggested order to run the code